 - 4. Enter a Description. - 5.
 Under Select Algorithm type choose Replacement. - 6.
 Enter Min Date and Max Date.
 These define the range from which the algorithm will select output values.
 The range is inclusive of both values.
 All units of time less than the specified unit must be set to 0.
 For example, a configuration with the unit set to Days must have the time portion set to 00:00:00. - 7.
 Choose the Unit of time form the drop-down: Days, Hours, Minutes, or Seconds.
 This represents the unit of time the range is expressed in.
 Any unit smaller than the specified unit will be set to 0 in the masked output.
 For example, with a unit of Days, all masked time values will be 00:00:00.
-For a more detailed explanation, see the Examples (see page 531) section. - 8.
-When you are finished, click Save.
+For a more detailed explanation, see the Examples (see page 541) section.

-For information on creating Date Replacement algorithms through the API, see API Calls for Creating Algorithms - Date Replacement. (see page 706)
+For information on creating Date Replacement algorithms through the API, see API Calls for Creating Algorithms - Date Replacement. (see page 722)